Home Historic Sites Levi and Catharine Coffin State Historic Site Things To Do

 LEVI AND CATHARINE COFFIN

-The Coffin House was ranked as “one of the nation’s Top 25 Historical Sites” by the History Channel.
+The Coffin House was ranked “one of the nation’s Top 25 Historical Sites” by the History Channel.
 In 2016, the Smithsonian named the Levi Coffin House Interpretive Center “one of 12 new museums around the world to visit,” while the Indiana Office of Tourism Development voted it as one of the top museums in the State of Indiana.
 Come see why.

 • Historic Newport Walking Tour